 Figure 4-6 Confirmation message when disconnecting the drive in drive bay 1

 - A disconnected drive cannot be set back to online and used again.
-Before disconnecting a drive, ensure that you have selected the correct drive to be disconnected. - Note that if User Account Control (UAC) is disabled and a user without administrator privileges clicks OFFLINE, the following message appears, and the drive will not be disconnected.
-When you need to disconnect a drive, sign in to the computer as an administrator and click OFFLINE.
+Before disconnecting a drive, ensure that you have selected the correct drive to be disconnected. - You cannot disconnect a drive from a remote session.